 In Agile methodology, Scrum is the framework.
 That splits agile app stages are into iterations – one, two, or three-week periods sprints.
 Scrum helps software teams avoid scattered work that lasts for months and does not ensure necessary results.
 Scrum is ideal for projects with changing requirements, so the ones that need high flexibility from the team, fast updating, and reaction to changes.
 If you work with scrum teams, you will certainly have invitations regular meetings for iteration cycle planning, daily status updates, and sprint reviews.

 The basic idea of Scrum is to create a safe and change-free environment to enable a team to concentrate on the planned development tasks.
 The team plans out a sprint of typically two weeks and the idea is that they work uninterrupted during this period.
 This process really helps to get things done.
 It avoids the “new = important” trap where everyone thinks that this new idea is much more important than the one they came up with a month ago.

-Performance of the project depends on the competency of the team as well as on the right prioritization, expectation management, on-time releases.
+The performance of the project depends on the competency of the team as well as on the right prioritization, expectation management, and on-time releases.
 Struggle over insufficiencies in project management, intuitively chosen tasks for prioritization, never-ending iterations, and more have begun to wane.
 Software engineers, designers, and testers often use Jira (or other software) boards to see their sprints and backlog.
-Jira tasks can be categorized in a way like this:
+We can categorize Jira tasks in a way like this: